Chris Maskey

 A pet-focused platform that combines community, chat, services, adoption, donations, and marketplace features in one product.

 Korra is a comprehensive platform for pet owners and animal lovers.
-The project brings together social interaction, discovery, and transactional flows instead of treating each part as a separate product.
+It brings together community interaction, service discovery, adoption, donations, and marketplace transactions into a single product instead of treating each feature as a separate app.

 What makes it interesting is the range of surfaces it has to support.
 It is not just a feed or a marketplace.
 It has to handle community posts, real-time messaging, location-based services, adoption browsing, donations, profiles, and checkout flows while still feeling like one coherent system.

-• a community feed for posts, updates, and rescue/support content
+• serves a community feed for posts, updates, and rescue/support content

-• real-time chat with image attachments and read receipts
+• provides real-time chat with image attachments and read receipts

-• a pet services map with filters, details, and directions
+• displays a pet services map with filters, details, and directions

-• adoption browsing with filters and contact paths
+• supports adoption browsing with filters and contact paths

 Stack

-Korra is useful to me as a product exercise because it pushes on breadth.
-It is the kind of project where architecture, interface design, and user flow all have to work together across very different features.
+What drew me to this project is how it pushes on breadth.
+It is the type of product exercise where architecture, interface design, and user flow all have to work together across very different features, and that makes it a harder problem than any single one of those features alone.